dvajs/dva/docs/guide/introduce-class.md

 ReactDOM.render(<Father/>, mountNode);
 ```

-Look at this example, read the source code, understand how the child component passes the function passed in by the parent component, and pass its own value back to the parent component.
+Look at this example, read the source code, understand how the child component uses the function passed in by the parent component, and passes its own value back to the parent component.

-## Data flow problem
+## Data Flow Problem

 The current popular data flow solutions are:

-* Flux, a one-way data flow scheme to [Redux](https://github.com/reactjs/redux) to represent
+* Flux, a one-way data flow scheme, represented by [Redux](https://github.com/reactjs/redux)
 * Reactive, responsive data streaming solution, represented by [Mobx](https://github.com/mobxjs/mobx)
 * Others, such as rxjs, etc.

 Which architecture is best for React?

-## The most popular data flow solution at present
+## The Most Popular Data Flow Solution at Present

 As of 2017.1, the most popular community React application architecture is as follows.